elementor/elementor-developers-docs/src/editor/elementor-panel.md

 # Elementor Panel

-The panel is like the editing dashboard, this is the area where the user controls all aspects of the page.
+The panel is like an editing dashboard.
+This is the area where users can control all aspects of a page.
 It includes the global settings, page settings, widgets panel etc.

 ![Elementor Panel](/assets/img/elementor-panel.png)